-- The undertaking carries out, funds or has exposures to construction or operation of electricity generation facilities that produce electricity using fossil gaseous fuels. - The undertaking carries out, funds or has exposures to construction, refurbishment, and operation of combined heat/cool and power generation facilities using fossil gaseous fuels.
+- 4. The undertaking carries out, funds or has exposures to construction or operation of electricity using fossil gaseous fuels. - 5.
+The undertaking carries out, funds or has exposures to construction, refurbishment, and heat/cool and power generation facilities using fossil gaseous fuels. - 6.
+The undertaking carries out, funds or has exposures to construction, refurbishment and generation facilities that produce heat/cool using fossil gaseous fuels.